MIDS-scaling-up/v3/week01/hw/Readme.md

 ### 1.1 Host (Computer) Installation

 On your Windows, Mac, or Ubuntu workstation, navigate to the [JetPack homepage](https://developer.nvidia.com/jetpack-sdk-441-archive) (**NOTE that we are using JetPack 4.6 for this class**) and click on "Download SD Card Image" in the `JETSON Nano DEVELOPER KIT` box.
-Once it downloads, follow the steps at [Getting Started with Jetson Xavier Nano Developer Kit](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit) to flash the SD card.
+Once it downloads, follow the steps at [Getting Started with Jetson Nano Developer Kit](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit) to flash the SD card.

 NVIDIA provides [flashing instructions](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#write) for Windows, Linux, and Mac.
 You will need to insert the MicroSD card into the card reader and connect it to the USB port on your computer.

-TODO need to remove

-**While the flashing process runs, you can use the Philips head screwdriver to install the SSD on your Xavier NX.**

-A quick video showing MicroSD card and SSD installation is [here](Xavier_NX_Install_SSD.mp4).
+A quick video showing MicroSD card [here](Xavier_NX_Install_SSD.mp4).
+Note, this video is for a Jetson Xavier NX and includes the installation of a SSD.

-Once the flashing process is complete, you will insert the MicroSD card into your Xavier. **Do not power it on yet.**
+Once the flashing process is complete, you will insert the MicroSD card into your Jetson. **Do not power it on yet.**